lucas-eedu/artisan-crm/README.md

 3. Accessing the CRM locally:
 - In your browser, access the URL http://localhost
-- Access CRM with email: admin@admin.com and password: admin@123
+- Access CRM with email: super@artisan.com.br and password: admin@123
+- Access CRM with email: admin@artisan.com.br password: admin@123
+- Access CRM with email: seller@artisan.com.br password: admin@123

 ## Local Installation
 You can install this project via github or by downloading the zipped repository.